 The key to success in working with modules is to ask questions whenever you have difficulty understanding the instructions, the examples, or the exercises.
 Do not hesitate to ask for help.
 After each module you must write a test.
 When writing a test, be sure to show all of your work on the test paper.
 Marks are given for method as well as final answer.
 A passing mark of 60% is required on the test before continuing on to the next module.
 If you are unable to attain this mark, you must review the material and rewrite the test.
 The first and second test mark will be averaged.

-A 50-minute midterm, which will cover the first five modules, must be written by Tuesday October 21.
+A 50-minute midterm, which will cover the first five modules, must be written by Thursday October 22.
 If you miss this date, you will receive a mark of 0% on your midterm.
 Upon completion of all the course modules, you will write a three hour final exam.
 Be sure to leave time to prepare for these important exams!
 They are worth a large percentage of your final grade.

 The recommended test date for each module and the midterm is on the next page.
+The following page is a calendar of recommended dates for progressing through the course.
 Follow these dates as closely as you can.
 You are encouraged to write a test early if you are prepared.
 Consult your instructor immediately if you find yourself falling behind schedule.
 Your instructor may need to reassess your math skills to ensure that you are placed in a course where you can be successful.
-All tests must be written by December 04, 2008.
+All tests must be written by December 08, 2009.